FalkAlexander/PasswordSafe/flatpak/README.md

     flatpak-pip-generator --build-isolation pykeepass -o flatpak/python3-pykeepass

-Then add `"pykeepass-build-sources.json"` as a source.
+Then add `"pykeepass-build-sources.json"` as a source and `--ignore-installed` to the `pip3` command.

 # Update python3-pykcs11-sources.json